-A. You need to give a detailed orientation on the mechanics of the course.
+A. You need to give a orientation on the mechanics of the course

-Make sure that in the notebooks, they write down which pages they must read and study this week.
+You will remember from the Nav.
+Series 2:7 course, that in the beginning of the book, there is lesson one, and then in the middle there is a section called chapter one.
+And that has been quite confusing to some students.
+So make sure that in the notebooks, they write down which pages they must read and study this week.
 And show them how they work together.
-Of course, when you start with the Galatians or Romans groups, , you need to give them the detailed mechanics of the Galatians or Romans course.
+Of course, when you start with the Galatians/Romans groups, as you sometimes do, you need to give them the detailed mechanics of the Galatians / Romans course.

-B. You need to explain the grading system.
+B. You need to \\\\\ the grading system

 Explain the grading system.
 In the Basic Christian Life Course, one of the first pages shows you the whole list of homework assignments where they need to fill out a date and somebody needs to sign it whenever it is completed.
 Nobody can finish the course until the whole list is signed.
 What is the purpose of signing that?
 "Sasha, did you study that?
 OK, bye."
 Is that the purpose?
 I do not think so.
 The idea is that the student comes to you, or another helper, and together they talk about the homework assignment and what he has learned.
 Only after a discussion do they decide.
-With the Galatians or Romans course, you explain the grading system like it is explained to you in the lecture: "Grading Systems for Courses."
-Specific detailed information on grading is found in the leader's guide for the Galatians or Romans course.
+With the Galatians/Romans course, you explain the grading system like it is explained to you in the lecture: "Grading Systems for Courses."
+Specific detailed information on grading is found in the leader's guide for the Galatians/Romans course.

-VI.
-ADMINISTRATIVE NECESSITIES
+VI.ADMINISTRATIVE NECESSITIES

-Perhaps you have heard me say those words so many times that you are almost sick and tired of it.
+I imagine you have heard me say that word so many times that you are almost sick and tired of it.
 Well, you go home, and your spouse says, "Well, how was the conference?
 What did you learn?"
 "Administration!"
 It makes the difference between a Bible College program and a little Bible club.
-If your Church Based Leadership Training is part of an educational institution or an official program you will need to record the following information.

-A. Group and student numbers.
+A. Group and student \\\\\

-For course credits you need to provide the New Life for Churches university or other institution with a list of all your students and some of their personal details discussed further in the lecture "Questions for New Groups."
-There are two pieces of information the NLC university should keep about each group:
+You need to provide the CBLT Center with a list of all your students and some of their personal details discussed further in the lecture "Questions for New Groups."
+There are two pieces of information the CBLT Center should keep about each group: